 Stay focused on understanding what your teen is communicating and then ask questions to clarify.
 Instead, parents normally focus on the teens attitude without understanding first and this ends up in an argument.
 Ask, "Could you please clarify what you meant when you said..........?"
 "I am a little confused about what is making you speak to me like that right now.
 What else is going on?"

-To avoid misunderstandings, another idea is to repeat back what your teen is communicating to you so you make sure you are understanding.
+Another way to avoid misunderstandings, is to repeat back what your teen is communicating to you so you make sure you are understanding.
 "Let me see if I understand you correctly.
 So you are saying that........"

 There is also a time to ask questions and a time to not ask questions.
+Too many questions may sound like interrogating and your child may get on the defensive.
 All these skills go hand in hand and there may be times when just keeping quiet and listening is all you need to do.
 Watch for clues and try and be empathetic.

-When we actively listen, we focus on the other person; we are not thinking of ourselves; we dedicate our full attention to hearing their heart and their point of view and most importantly, we invite relationship and more connection.
-Otherwise we will be missing out and we do not want to have regrets when our young adults leave home.
+When we actively listen, we focus on the other person; and not on our own agenda ( and our need to control); we dedicate our full attention to hearing their heart and their point of view and most importantly, we invite relationship and deeper conversation.
+Otherwise we will be missing out on future relationships and we don`t want to have regrets when our young adults leave home.

 Listening is a powerful expression of love!